habemus-papadum/stack-notebook/README.md

 ##

-This repo aims to provide a convenient installer/launcher for [IHaskell](https://github.com/gibiansky/IHaskell) notebooks.
+This repo aims to provide a convenient installer/launcher for [IHaskell](https://github.com/gibiansky/IHaskell) notebooks using the [Haskell Stack Tool](https://docs.haskellstack.org/en/stable/README/).
 ##

-If you are interested in a workflow that combines a literate style with REPL-like interactivity, then, `stack notebook` might be worth a look (or _not_, open an issue and let me know, but do understand that all compliments and credits go to the IHaskell team).
+If you are interested in a workflow consisting of the literate style and REPL-like interactivity offered by IHaskell notebooks, then, `stack notebook` might help get you started with a minimum of fuss (or _not_, open an [issue](https://github.com/habemus-papadum/stack-notebook/issues) and let me know, but do understand that all compliments and credits go to the IHaskell team).

 ##